renovatebot/renovate/docs/usage/self-hosted-configuration.md

 If enabled emoji shortcodes are replaced with their Unicode equivalents.
 For example: `:warning:` will be replaced with `⚠️`.

+## userAgent

+If set to any string, Renovate will use this as the `user-agent` it sends with HTTP requests.

 ## useCloudMetadataServices

 Some cloud providers offer services to receive metadata about the current instance, for example [AWS Instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-instance-metadata.html) or [GCP VM metadata](https://cloud.google.com/compute/docs/metadata/overview).